praveenjune17/AI-assisted-content-generation/Features.md

-The provided code includes several key features that automate YouTube video uploads with additional functionality for generating titles, descriptions, thumbnails, and scheduling publication times.
-Here’s a breakdown of the main features:

 ### 1. **YouTube API Integration**
    - **OAuth 2.0 Authentication**: Authenticates the YouTube API client via Google's OAuth 2.0, enabling the script to securely interact with the YouTube Data API.